-Apprenticeships are work based learning programmes which lead to nationally recognised qualifications.
-Apprentices learn on the job, building up knowledge and skills whilst earning (national minimum wage for age) money at the same time.
+Apprenticeships are work-based learning programmes which lead to nationally recognised qualifications.
+Apprentices learn on the job, building up knowledge and skills whilst earning money at the same time (national minimum wage for age).

 How to apply:

-Once the initial assessment results have been received, all applicants that have met the requirements for the apprenticeship will be short listed by a manager.
+Applicants that have met the requirements for the apprenticeship will be shortlisted by the recruiting manager.

-If a manager feels an applicant has met the short list criteria, they will be invited to attend an interview may have an exercise to complete.
+If a manager feels an applicant has met the shortlist criteria, they will be invited to attend an interview, which may include an exercise to complete.

 To be considered for an apprenticeship you will need:

-- To have lived in the UK for the past 3 years
+- To have lived in the UK for the past three years

 - Working towards the right level of English, Maths & ICT